jbiason/FoamParser/format.md

 ### 4.2.15 Conditionals

-Input ﬁles support two conditional directives: #if...#else...#endif; and, #ifEq... #else... #endif.
+Input files support two conditional directives: #if...#else...#endif; and, #ifEq... #else... #endif.
 The #if conditional reads a switch that can be generated by a #calc directive, e.g.:

 angle 65;